Shahidul Islam (academic): Career

-On 13 July 2006, Islam attended a meeting with Minister of Home Affairs, Lutfozzaman Babar, Members of Parliament Abdus Salam Pintu, Bachhu Mollah, Syed Mehedi Ahmed Rumi, Inspector General of Police Anwarul Iqbal, and Sangbadik Shramik Karmachari Oikya Parishad after which he apologised to journalists.
+On 13 July 2006, Islam attended a meeting with Minister of Home Affairs Lutfozzaman Babar, members of parliament Abdus Salam Pintu, Bachhu Mollah, Syed Mehedi Ahmed Rumi, Inspector General of Police Anwarul Iqbal, and Sangbadik Shramik Karmachari Oikya Parishad after which he apologised to journalists.
 Lutfozzaman Babar ordered the administration take steps for Andoloner Bazar to resume publication and protest journalists in Kushtia District.
 In November 2006, a case was filed against Islam over the murder of Krishak League politician Basir Udin.

 In 2007, the Anti-Corruption Commission identified Islam as a corruption suspect.
 The commission and two army officers from the National Coordination Committee Against Corruption and Crime had found evidence against Islam of embezzlement of public school teachers salary, illegal sand mining from the local river, harassing journalists, and embezzlement from government contracts through manipulation of tenders.
-In February seven cases were filed against Islam for attacking rallies of the opposition party.
+In February, seven cases were filed against Islam for attacking rallies of the opposition party.
 His house was raided but law enforcement failed to catch him.
 His brother and chairman of Bheramara municipality, Touhidul Islam Alam surrendered to joint forces.
-On 21 April 2007, his nephew, Lablu Malitha, was arrested from Kushtia by Rapid Action Battalion.
+On 21 April 2007, his nephew, Lablu Malitha, was arrested from Kushtia by the Rapid Action Battalion.
 Malitha allegedly committed crimes under Islam's patronage and had 18 criminal cases against him.
 Islam was the president of Kushtia District unit of Bangladesh Nationalist Party.
 From 2001 to 2006, six billion taka was sanctioned for development in his constituency and many of the contracts went to his relatives.
-He had imported a lexus under his duty free quota as a member of parliament.
+He had imported a Lexus under his duty free quota as a member of parliament.
 In September, his wife submitted his wealth statement to the Anti-Corruption Commission.

 On 12 November 2008, Islam spoke at an election rally though a phone as he had not visited the area since 2007 after the caretaker government took power.
 Bangladesh Jamaat-e-Islami sought the Kushtia-2 seat nomination from their coalition partner, Bangladesh Nationalist Party but the party nominated Islam.

-Islam contested the 2008 Bangladeshi general election from Kushtia-2 as a candidate of Bangladesh Nationalist Party.
+Islam contested the 2008 Bangladeshi general election from Kushtia-2 as a candidate of the Bangladesh Nationalist Party.
 He lost the election with 107,527 votes while the winner Hasanul Haq Inu of Jatiya Samajtantrik Dal received 165,952 votes.

 Islam along with the rest of Bangladesh Nationalist Party boycotted the 2014 Bangladeshi general election and Hasanul Haq Inu of Jatiya Samajtantrik Dal was elected from Kushtia-2 unopposed.